CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/huang-lccdmamba-2025/index.md

   various dimensions will not be lost during feature restoration.
-Experiments have been conducted on WHU-CD, LEVIR-CD, and GVLM datasets, and the results demonstrate that LCCDMamba achieves F1 scores of 94.18%, 91.68%, and 87.14%, respectively, outperforming all the models compared.'
+Experiments have been conducted on WHU-CD, LEVIR-CD, and GVLM datasets, and the results demonstrate that LCCDMamba achieves F1 scores of 94.18%, 91.68%, and 87.14%, respectively, outperforming all the models compared.
 tags:
-- Color Texture Descriptor
-- Copy–Move Forgery Detection (CMFD)
-- Hierarchical Feature Matching
-- Invariant Moment Descriptor
-- Multi-Level Dense Descriptor (MLDD)
+- Remote sensing
+- Land cover change detection
+- VHR images
 links:
 - name: URL
   url: https://ieeexplore.ieee.org/document/10845192